“It is a magnificent church, the most striking interior ever seen” by Sir Walter Scott

 5) The oratory

 The oratory, the area of the cathedral where the novices were trained, features the most famous work in the church: The Beheading of St John by Caravaggio (16th century).
 Here, it’s also displayed another inestimable work of art by Caravaggio for the Knights: St Jerome.
-In the oratory, you’ll also find the organ, a rare music instrument of south Italian origin dating to the late 16th century.
+You’ll also find the organ in the oratory, a rare music instrument of south Italian origin dating to the late 16th century.

 Need to Know about St John Co-Cathedral